retrodaredevil/track-shooter/README.md

 A retro shooter style game made with libgdx
 ## About this game
 In this game, you go around a track and rotate to shoot enemies.
 Each level you go up, the more enemies there are.
-After 10 seconds in each level, a Snake enemy comes in that has crazy and unique movement.
+After 10 seconds in each level (except level 1 and levels divisible by 4), a Snake enemy comes in that has crazy and unique movement.
 The only point of this game is to get the highest score.

+Level 10, and every 8 levels after that are "easy" levels.

 ## Example:
 [Low Quality Video](https://www.youtube.com/watch?v=qpaIXSVZYBI "Track Shooter Demo Video")